Fine Arts

 Now in its 21st year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, Texas City ISD answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music programs, Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.

-“Music education, like all fine arts education, gives students avenues for success and creativity in TCISD,” said Texas City ISD Fine Arts Director Mark Lyon.
+“Music education, like all fine arts education, gives students avenues for success and creativity in TCISD,” said the Texas City ISD Fine Arts Director.
 “Creative and inventive thinking offer keys for success for students entering college or the workforce.
 We also give students groups to be part of and a reasons to come to school and be successful in all areas.
 Giving a student an instrument or helping them find their voice gives them an opportunity for expression and an outlet for their emotions.”

 This award recognizes that Texas City ISD is leading the way with learning opportunities as outlined in the Every Student Succeeds Act (ESSA).
 The legislation guides implementation in the states and replaces the No Child Left Behind Act (NCLB) which was often criticized for an overemphasis on testing-while leaving behind subjects such as music.
 ESSA recommends music and the arts as important elements of a well-rounded education for all children.

-Lyon said, “Our success this year at competitions was a great representation of our community.
+The director said, “Our success this year at competitions was a great representation of our community.
 Both high schools and their feeders had new levels of success at competitions.
 This gives us recognition and opportunities for our students.
 We also open the doors for college and career readiness by giving students opportunities in the arts.”

 Research into music education continues to demonstrate educational/cognitive and social skill benefits for children who make music.
 After two years of music education, research found that participants showed more substantial improvements in how the brain processes speech and reading scores that their less-involved peers and that students who are involved in music are not only more likely to graduate high school, but also to attend college as well.
 Everyday listening skills are stronger in musically-trained children that in those without music training.
 Significantly, listening skills are closely tied to the ability to: perceive speech in a noisy background, pay attention, and keep sounds in memory.
 Later in life, individuals who took music lessons as children show stronger neural processing of sound; young adults and even older adults who have not played an instrument for up to 50 years show enhanced neural processing compared to their peers.
 Not to mention, social benefits include conflict resolution, teamwork skills, and how to give and receive constructive criticism.